avg —

 Instructions

-Pour the recommended amount of liquid into the saucepan with the spices and citrus.
+Pour the recommended amount of liquid into the pan with the herb and citrus.

 Tips